STAT-JET-ASU/STT2860DataScience1/SyllabusSchedule/Fall2022/STT2860F22Syllabus.md

 This course will use the standard 10-point +/- grading scale (93--100 = A, 90--92 = A--, 87--89 = B+, etc.) to determine final grades.
 I do not round up, given all the second-chance opportunities built into the course.
 Accommodations *may* be made for documented extenuating circumstances that prevent you from completing work early/on time.
 Grades will be kept on [AsULearn](https://asulearn.appstate.edu/).
 You should monitor your grades throughout the term to make sure they are complete and accurate.
 Contact the instructor via your Private Forum or office hours if you have questions.

+##### **▷ Academic Integrity**

+Appalachian's [Academic Integrity Code](https://academicintegrity.appstate.edu/) is designed to create an atmosphere of trust, respect, fairness, honesty, and responsibility.
+All members of the ASU community are responsible for promoting an ethical learning environment.
+Students attending ASU agree to abide by the following:

+* Students will not lie, cheat, or steal to gain academic advantage.
+* Students will oppose every instance of academic dishonesty.

+By submitting work under your name, you are attesting that you have abided by the Academic Integrity Code.
+Violations of Academic Integrity will be treated very seriously.
+[Penalties](https://academicintegrity.appstate.edu/pagesmith/13) can include a reduced grade for the assignment or course, course, academic probation, or expulsion.

 #### **Course Materials**

 ##### **▷ Required Textbooks**